-A student who fails or is directed to withdraw from student teaching or the Practicum for Alternative Certification must complete a Professional Improvement Plan and file a written request to the SARTE Committee for a second student teaching experience.
-This request must be approved by the SARTE Committee, the Director of Performance Assessment, and the Dean of the College of Education and Human Development prior to the submission of an application.
+A student who fails or is directed to withdraw from student teaching or the Practicum for Alternative Certification must complete a Professional Improvement Plan(Monitored by the Coordinator of the Teacher Development Program) prior to a second student teaching experience.
 A student may not attempt student teaching a third time.